AliTopal89/practicego/README.md

 We can read this as saying:
 - *For any type T, PrintAnything[T] takes a parameter of type T.*

+Stacks are  a collection of items where you can `Push` items to the "top" and to get items back again you `Pop` items from the top (LIFO - last in, first out)

+*Last In First Out: It is a method for handling data structures where the first element is processed last and the last element is processed first.*

 #### Troubleshooting
 - ` go mod init` - initialize go module in your project